sondavide/kali-linux-rpc-windows/README.md

 a docker container running a customizable full Kali Linux distribution.

-The build script lets you chose

-- which remote access software you want to use (vnc, x2go, rdp)
-- which network you want to use  (host, bridge)
-- which Kali Packages to install (core, default everything and so on)
-- which Desktop environment to use ( xfce, kde, gnome, mate etc.)

 ## how to use on windows

 docker build -t onemarcfifty/kali-linux --build-arg DESKTOP_ENVIRONMENT=xfce --build-arg REMOTE_ACCESS=rdp  --build-arg KALI_PACKAGE=default  --build-arg RDP_PORT=13389     --build-arg VNC_PORT=5908    --build-arg VNC_DISPLAY=8    --build-arg SSH_PORT=20022  .